CloudMax94/cadence.link/content/dungeons/temple-of-storms.md

 ## 1F Skip

-### Turbine Skip
+### Explosives

-It is possible to get past the wind turbines instead of deactivaing them.
+It is possible to get past the wind turbines with explosives, instead of deactivating them.
-Below are setups that use items commonly

 **Bomb & Anklet**
 {{< yt Uv0jekL8q_Y >}}